lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

   : ()
 ```

-Ternary operator expressions are placed on three lines, with line breaks before the first and the second symbols of the operator.
+Place ternary operator expressions on three lines, with line breaks before the first and the second symbols of the operator and one extra indentation level before the operator signs.

-The `for`-`where` clause is preferred over the `if`-statements nested inside loops.
+Prefer `for`-`where` clauses over the `if`-statements nested inside loops.

-Clearly named, easy-to-understand local constants are preferred over inlined conditions:
+Prefer clearly named, easy-to-understand local constants over inlined conditions:

 **Do**: